 Inspired by a real-life scam by Harshad Mehta in 1992, the movie follows a middle-class man’s journey as he tries his luck in the stock market and gets caught up in a crime.

 A lighter watch, Trading Places is a comedy stock market film that revolves around a con artist and commodity broker whose places are traded for the sake of a bet, and their revenge plan on the two millionaires who placed the bet.
+In the years from the time it was released, Trading Places has still been evaluated both in a positive and in a negative way.
+It addresses the real bane of insider trading and yet, comes with a deep moral message.
+This is a classic in terms of finance movies, and if you want a light-hearted take on the accumulation of wealth, this is the film to see.

 Wall Street is a movie about a junior stockbroker who leverages indeed information to gain a promotion and gets involved in stock price manipulation and insider trading, all while trying to avoid getting caught by the authorities.
+Interestingly, the sequel, Wall Street: Money Never Sleeps released in 2010, and with one of the prime characters, Gordon Gekko out of jail, the plot continues with a reformed man who wishes to better himself and learn from his financial mistakes of the past.
+With Oliver Stone directing an ensemble cast led by Michael Douglas, the film was a box office hit.

 After a man named Budwell loses his entire savings due to the advice of a financial expert on a TV show, he goes after the expert and his crew and takes them hostage to get answers about the fall of the stock.
 The movie drives home the message that it is unwise to blindly trust so-called market experts and is a good stock market movie to watch.

 A five-part documentary revolving around the 2008 crisis, it examines the banking practices as well as policies that led up to the event.
 Widely acclaimed, this documentary provides insight into the real-world causes and consequences of such a disastrous event.
+Even though this was not a traditional movie, it is regarded as one of the best in the movie market yet.

 Too Big To Fail is another movie about the 2008 financial crisis that focuses on the importance of the stability of financial institutions and how dangerous their downfall could be for the entire economy.